BiCroLab/FISH_course_HT_2026/dry/Day2/Deconwolf_installation.md

 ## 1. Deconwolf as a module

+First of all, you need to login our HPC.

 Deconwolf has been already conveniently installed on our HPC as a module.
 All you have to do is:

 ```bash